MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

     > [!TIP]
     > If you have a different keyboard layout, you can change the keyboard layout by running `wpeutil setKeyboardLayout 0816:00000816` where the *language:keyboard* pair list for your desired layout can be found in [input locales](/windows-hardware/manufacture/desktop/default-input-locales-for-windows-language-packs).
 Then run `winpeshl.exe` from the WinPE Command Prompt to ensure the new layout is applied to the current session.

-1. From the WinPE Command prompt run Diskpart:
+1. From the WinPE Command prompt, run Diskpart:

    ```cmd
    diskpart